Happy young farmer woman hugging a baby sheep on a rural farm.

 The information listed in this section is an overview of the academic content of the course that will take the form of either core or option modules and should be used as a guide.
 We review the content of our courses regularly, making changes where necessary to improve your experience and graduate prospects.
 If, during a review process, course content is significantly changed, we will contact you to notify you of these changes if you receive an offer from us.

 This course is delivered in three terms of ten weeks each.
-In each term, students study 40 credits comprised of either one or two modules.
+In each term, you will study 40 credits comprised of either one or two modules.
 Scheduled contact hours range between approximately six and ten hours per week, depending upon the level of study and the complexity of the material being taught.
 This course is delivered through a mix of in-person and online learning.
-Students can expect to take part in lectures, workshops and peer-led seminars.
+You can expect to take part in lectures, workshops and peer-led seminars.

 Teaching by experienced academics and practitioners in the subject will be supplemented by occasional guest lecturers and speakers.

-There will be a broad range of assessment methods so that students are exposed to the different types of task they might encounter in the workplace.
+There will be a broad range of assessment methods so that you are exposed to the different types of task you might encounter in the workplace.
 These will include coursework in the form of professional skills portfolios, written pieces in the form of reports or essays, and poster and oral presentations.

-We also continuously review the assessment methods used to ensure they adequately prepare students for graduate level employment.
+We also continuously review the assessment methods used to ensure they adequately prepare you for graduate level employment.

 All teaching is delivered by experienced academics and practitioners, with the fundamental principles of the Chester Future Skills Curriculum at its core - building your subject competence, confidence and key transferable skills to shape you into a world ready Chester graduate.